lihongli/optrl2019.github.io/index.md

 # Background

 Dynamic programming (DP) based algorithms, which apply various forms of the Bellman operator, dominate the literature on model-free reinforcement learning (RL).
-While DP is powerful, the value function estimate can oscillate or even diverge when function approximation is introduced with off-policy data, except in special cases [1-8].
+While DP is powerful, the value function estimate can oscillate or even diverge when function approximation is introduced with off-policy data, except in special cases.
 This problem has been well-known for decades (referred to as the deadly triad in the literature), and has remained a critical open fundamental problem in RL.

-More recently, the community witnessed a fast-growing trend that frames RL problems as well-posed optimization problems, in which a proper objective function is proposed whose minimization results in the optimal value function [9-28].
+More recently, the community witnessed a fast-growing trend that frames RL problems as well-posed optimization problems, in which a proper objective function is proposed whose minimization results in the optimal value function.
 Such an optimization-based approach provides a promising perspective that brings mature mathematical tools to bear on integrating linear/nonlinear function approximation with off-policy data, while avoiding DP's inherent instability.
 Moreover, the optimization perspective is naturally extensible to incorporating constraints, sparsity regularization, distributed multi-agent scenarios, and other new settings.

 In addition to being able to apply powerful optimization techniques to a variety of RL problems, the special recursive structure and restricted exploration sampling in RL also naturally raises the question of whether tailored algorithms can be developed to improve sample efficiency, convergence rates, and asymptotic performance, under the guidance of the established optimization techniques.